lisp-mirror/cl-json-schema/README.md

 What this library already can do:

-* basically what json-mop does but is able to manage inheritance, so in way json-schema.mop islike a json-mop2
+* basically what json-mop does but is able to manage inheritance, so in way json-schema.mop is like a json-mop2

 The aims of this library are